iTsingalis/AdaCubic/README.md

 # AdaCubic  🚀
-Implementation of paper: "*AdaCubic: An Adaptive Cubic Regularization Optimizer for Deep Learning*",
+Implementation of paper: "*AdaCubic: An Adaptive Cubic Regularization Optimizer for Deep Learning*", submitted in TMLR 2025.

-by Ioannis Tsingalis, Constantine Kotropoulos, and Corentin Briat, submitted in IEEE TSP in April 2024.

 ## Paper Abstract